truespirit7/letta-chatbot-example/README.md

 npm run dev
 ```

-#### 🔸 Open the app in your web browser
+#### 🔸 See the app in action
-Once the app is running, open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to see it in action.
+Once the app is running, open your web browser and navigate to [http://localhost:3000](http://localhost:3000).